LeepDev/TradingBlockChallenges/README.md

 ### Trading Block Challenge 1 MVP
 * A webpage built in react
-* meets input requirements and calculates without use of libraires (aka uses only basic math)
+* meets input requirements and calculates without use of libraries (aka uses only basic math)
 * test against this website (https://web2.0calc.com/)